 “Within a couple of days of quietly publishing the new copy, a new lead bought a monthly subscription to my services without a consultation call.
 That HAS to be because the copy was clear & it converted!
 Woohoo!"

 That was when I realised that writing was what I was supposed to do all along.
-So, I specialised as a copywriter and moved into a writing role before eventually deciding to build something of my own.
+So to cut a (very) long and windy story short, I specialised as a copywriter, took a ton of courses and accepted an in-house writing role before eventually deciding to build a marketing business of my own.

 (Although I'm still convinced I would have made a good spy.)